List of Sri Lanka women Test cricketers

 This is a list of Sri Lankan women Test cricketers.
 A Test match is an international cricket match between two of the leading cricketing nations.
 The list is arranged in the order in which each player won her Test cap.
-Where more than one player won her first Test cap in the same Test match, those players are listed alphabetically by the surname the player was using at the time of the match.
+Where more than one player won her first Test cap in the same Test match, the surname the player was using at the time of the match is listed alphabetically.
 To date, Sri Lanka have played just a single Women's Test match, against Pakistan in 1998.